 When the front end of the test vehicle has reached the line AA' the vehicle shall be brought to coast-down by full release of the acceleration pedal.
 If applicable, the influence of the power train noise shall be minimized, e.g. the driver shall have put the gear selector to neutral position and switched off the engine.
 If abnormal noise (e.g. ventilator, self-ignition) is emitted by the test vehicle during the measurement, the test shall be disregarded.

 As an alternative test method, the acceleration pedal may be positioned such to maintain a constant speed between line AA’ with an accuracy of +/- 1 km/h.
-The procedure is recommended especially for electric vehicles when a release of the acceleration pedal would result is a forced deceleration with higher negative torque on the tyre.
+The procedure is recommended especially for electric vehicles when a release of the acceleration pedal would result is a forced deceleration (recuperation) with higher negative torque on the tyre.

 3.2.
 Nature and number of measurements